What Does the Bible Say About Debt Forgiveness?

 10. Luke 16:1-13 – The Parable of the Shrewd Manager, where a manager accused of wasting his master’s possessions reduces the debts of his master’s debtors to secure his future after being dismissed.
 While the parable is complex, one interpretation is that it teaches the use of worldly resources, including debt, for righteous ends.

-See also What Does the Bible Say About Marriage and Divorce?
+See also What Does the Bible Say About Knowledge?

 These verses collectively show the Bible’s nuanced view of debt forgiveness.
 It is seen not just as an economic action, but a moral and spiritual one, deeply connected to themes of compassion, justice, and love.
 This biblical perspective encourages a balanced approach to debt, advocating for both mercy and responsibility.